 The Health Resources and Services Administration (HRSA) establishes National Cooperative Agreements (NCAs) with organizations to provide national training and technical assistance (T/TA) to potential and existing section 330 funded health centers.
-These National Cooperative Agreements provide broad technical assistance as well as focused training on special populations including migrant and seasonal farmworkers, homeless, public housing, lesbian, gay, bisexual, and transgender (LGBT), elderly, children in schools, and Asian Pacific populations.
+These National Cooperative Agreements provide broad technical assistance as well as focused training on special populations including migrant and seasonal farmworkers, homeless, public housing, lesbian, gay, bisexual, and transgender (LGBT), elderly, children in schools, Asian Pacific populations, and others.
 For information on special populations, please visit the CHAMPS Special Populations Overview webpage.

 Note: HRSA also establishes cooperative agreements with Primary Care Associations to provide training and technical assistance to health centers.
 Visit the CHAMPS About Primary Care Associations webpage for more information.